Travel and event photographer Stuart Forster discusses photography in Tenerife during an annual general meeting and conference.

 Informal portrait photography

 It was at one of the tables at the Finca Ecológica La Calabacera that I photographed Mary Moore Mason, a former chairperson of the British Guild of Travel Writers (BGTW).
 Mary is the creator of the Mary Go Round America travel blog.

-Later in the day the group attended the Scandal Dinner Show at the GF Victoria resort hotel at the Playa del Duque on the Costa Adeje.
-Unfortunately photography and videography was not permitted during the spectacular show.
+Later in the day, the group attended the Scandal Dinner Show at the GF Victoria resort hotel at the Playa del Duque on the Costa Adeje.
+Unfortunately, photography and videography were not permitted during the spectacular show.
 However, strikingly clad performers stepped out onto the red carpet to be photographed with guests prior to the dinner show.

 Siam Park in Tenerife